- Things to Know

 - Erosio interdigitalis blastomycetica is a candidal infection between the finger webs.
 Skin softening and redness occur.
 Moisture trapped by rings is thought to cause the condition.
 Risk factors include people with diabetes and those who work with water (for example, house workers, launderers, and those exposed to strong chemicals).

 - Chronic mucocutaneous candidiasis is a condition that results from a genetic defect that leaves those who have it with thick, horny skin lesions and with nail abnormalities.

-- Systemic candidiasis is candidal infection throughout the body.
+- Systemic candidiasis is a candidal infection throughout the body.
 This condition is rare.
 In systemic candidal disease, up to 75% of people may die.
-Even common mouth and vaginal yeast infections can cause critical illness, other health complications, and can be more resistant to normal treatment.
-This rash can manifest with bruises that can be felt.
-The bruises result from a reaction and response to Candida in blood vessels.
+Even common mouth and vaginal yeast infections can cause critical illness, and other health complications, and can be more resistant to normal treatment.
+This rash can manifest in bruises that can be felt.
+The bruises result from a reaction response to Candida in blood vessels.
 Systemic yeast infections that return may be a sign of more serious diseases such as diabetes, leukemia, or AIDS.

 - Ringworm is not the same as a yeast infection.
 Ringworm is another type of fungal infection caused by a type of fungus called a dermatophyte and can result in athlete's foot, jock itch, scalp infections, and infections of the nails and in skin folds.